ethansbrown/pokerstove/README.md

 Please find the old installer in the win32 directory.
 That installer should install a version of PokerStove which will not expire at any time.
 You can also find the apk file for the Android version of the utility in the android folder.

+This fork is written with simulation of hand ranges in mind.
+Projects here will build upon the existing pokerstove project.

 ## Libraries